JestonBlu/Driving/docs/index.md

 **Feed-Forward Neural Networks**
 * <small>Class of Statistical Learning model</small>
+* <small>Uses a training set for tuning the model and a testing set for measuring performance</small>
 * <small>Similar to logistic regression</small>
 * <small>Typically displayed as a diagram of connected nodes</small>